WasmCert/WasmCert-Isabelle/README.md

 ## Building

 Currently this repository contains only free-standing Isabelle/HOL files, which have been updated for use with Isabelle2021.
 The extracted OCaml executable definitions can be found in the code subdirectory.
-A description of the build procedure for the executable interpeter will be added soon.
+A version of the Wasm OCaml reference interpreter, modified to work with our verified extracted definitions, can be found [here](https://github.com/conrad-watt/spec/tree/conrad-interpreter/interpreter).